 Essentially, the scientific consensus on how balding affects your health is: ¯\_(ツ)_/¯

 The Winner: The prostate issue kind of cancels itself out, so we figured that while having low testosterone is bad, heart issues are worse, so having hair wins this round.

 How People Perceive You

 Apparently, the only thing that prevented the pathetic, self-loathing George Costanza from having the supreme, super-villain self-confidence of Lex Luthor was that George retained the remaining fringe of hair on the sides of his head.

 In 2012, the University of Pennsylvania conducted a study across three different groups and found that both men and women perceive men with a completely bald head as being more dominant and confident than those with a full head of hair.
 The caveat, though, was this only applied to men who are completely clean-headed: Those with male-pattern baldness were perceived as weaker than men with a full head of hair.
 Another study from the Barry University in Florida found that people perceive bald men as being more honest and intelligent than men with a full head of hair.

-The Winner: Given that these studies all measured the hairless against the fully-haired, we’re going to give this one to the bald guys (unless you’re travelling to Mozambique).
+The Winner: Given that these studies all measured the hairless against the fully-haired, we’re going to give this one to the bald guys.

 Your Time and Money